Khuy voyne!: Usage during Russo-Ukrainian war

 Following the Russian invasion of Ukraine in 2022, the phrase became an anti-war slogan (along with “No to War” — «Нет войне»), often used at protest rallies both within and outside Russia.
-The online media outlet Mediazona later launched a podcast of the same name.
+The Russian online media outlet Mediazona later launched a podcast of the same name.

+On May 22nd, 2022, audience members at a Kis-kis concert in Saint Petersburg chanted "Khuy Voyne!".
+Video footage of the moment went viral.

+In October 2022, activist Regina Mishchenko was arrested in Saint Petersburg for wearing a T-shirt with the slogan "Khuy Voyne."
+In January 2023, she was issued a fine of 50,000 rubles, at the time equivalent to US$.